-There is literally no end to the number of items that can be mounted on an AR-15 rifle in some fashion, be it a high-end $4,000 scope designed for the most extreme range shooting or a rail-mounted bottle opener for extreme range drinking.
-Out of all the things that you are able to stick on an AR, though, the most common and seemingly least understood are iron sights.
+There is literally no end to the number of items that can be mounted on an AR-15 rifle in some fashion, be it a high-end $4,000 scope designed for extreme range shooting or a rail-mounted bottle opener for extreme range drinking.
+Of all the things that you’re able to stick on an AR, though, the most common and seemingly least understood are iron sights.

-If you’re thinking that iron sights are the gun equivalent of that donut tire in your trunk, you’re doing it wrong.
-You should never buy a cheap set of folding flip-up sights and expect them to perform with any degree of repeatability or precision.
+If you’re thinking that iron sights are the gun equivalent of that near-useless donut tire in your trunk, you’re doing it wrong.
+Don’t buy a cheap set of folding flip-up sights and expect them to perform with any degree of repeatability or precision.
 You can sometimes get away with just a rear sight if your gun already has a front sight integral to the barrel.

-The “battle sights” I’m referencing here are usually found on the budget/cheap trash tables at gun shows, right next to those $50 ‘tactical’ scopes and ‘military’ grade lasers.
-If you’re paying only $20 for a set of iron sights, you aren’t spending enough.
+The “battle sights” I’m referencing here are usually found on the budget/junk tables at gun shows, right next to those $50 ‘tactical’ scopes and ‘military’ grade lasers.
+If you’re paying only $20 for a set of irons, you aren’t spending enough.
 And you’re getting even less.

 Well, I zero for what is called a six-o-clock hold, which means that my front post is aimed at the bottom of the black target center.
 My bullets impact about 7” high at 200 yards, which puts them in the center of the black.

-The actual point the bullet intersects the tip of my front sight is somewhere around 275 yards depending on the caliber/bullet used, which means I can hold just a touch high to hit deer-sized game out to 325 yards, but would need to hold a bit low at 100 yards to be sure to hit vitals, as I’d be hitting too high at that closer distance.
-It may seem like a foreign concept to have a ‘floating’ zero, but you’d be surprised at how accessible it is after a range session.
+The actual point the bullet intersects the tip of my front sight is somewhere around 275 yards depending on the caliber/bullet used.
+That means I can hold just a touch high to hit deer-sized game out to 325 yards, but would need to hold a bit low at 100 yards to be sure to hit the vitals, as I’d be hitting too high at that closer distance.

 The idea of a zero at a fixed distance is a myth.
 All that iron sights do is give you a reference to a specific point along a bullet’s trajectory, but it is very flexible.